-Pierre-Jean Texier, UMR 5199-PACEA, CNRS, FRANCE

-Guillaume Porraz, Institut für Ur- und Frühgeschichte und Archaölogie des Mittelalters, Universität Tübingen, Germany

-Jean-Philippe Rigaud, UMR 5199-PACEA, Université de Bordeaux1, FRANCE

-John Parkington, Department of Archaeology, University of Cape Town, South Africa
+Pierre-Jean Texier, UMR 5199-PACEA, CNRS, France Guillaume Porraz, Institut für Ur- und Frühgeschichte und Archaölogie des Mittelalters, Universität Tübingen, Germany Jean-Philippe Rigaud, UMR 5199-PACEA, Université de Bordeaux1, France John Parkington, Department of Archaeology, University of Cape Town, South Africa

-Diepkloof is a large quartzitic rock shelter overhanging the Verlorenvlei River, about 15km from the current shorelines, approximately

-200km north of Cape Town (Western Cape, South Africa).
+Diepkloof is a large quartzitic rock shelter overhanging the Verlorenvlei River, about 15km from the current shorelines, approximately 200km north of Cape Town (Western Cape, South Africa).
 Ongoing excavation since 1999 progressively exposed one of the most complete archaeosequences for the southern African MSA.
 The 4-meter-deep section documents continuity in evidence of Pre-Stillbay, Stillbay, Howiesons Poort, and post-Howiesons Poort occupations.
 One of the main changes occurred at the time of the Howiesons Poort with the appearance of intentionally marked ostrich eggshells.
 To date, more than 200 engraved fragments have been recorded, mostly from two layers within a sub-sequence of ten HP layers.
 These standardized engravings attest to a limited range of motifs that were executed in accordance to geometric rules.
-A few fragments with characteristic punched holes demonstrate that ostrich eggshells were used as containers, as documented among historic !Kung groups.
-The unique collection of engraved ostrich eggshell fragments from Diepkloof Rock Shelter, dated by TL and OSL to approximately 60 ky, documents the earliest graphic tradition currently known.
+A few fragments with characteristic punched holes demonstrate that ostrich eggshell fragments from Diepkloof Rock Shelter, dated by TL and OSL to approximately 60 ky, documents the earliest graphic tradition currently known.
 This collection calls for a new interpretation regarding the question of symbolic practices and clarifies the cultural identity of the Anatomically Modern Humans of the time.

-Acknowledgements: Thanks to: D & M. van Wyk, J. Pollet for permission to work on their land, Heritage Western Cape for permission to excavate at Diepkloof Rock Shelter and all students involved in the excavation every year since 1999.
+Thanks to: D & M. van Wyk, J. Pollet for permission to work on their land, Heritage Western Cape for permission to excavate at Diepkloof Rock Shelter and all students involved in the excavation every year since 1999.
 The Diepkloof Project is supported by the French Ministry of Foreign Affairs (MAE), Sous-Direction de l'Archéologie.
 Our research also was funded by the Provence-Alpes-Côte d'Azur region, the Aquitaine region, PAST, the National Research Foundation of South Africa and the University of Cape Town (Department of Archaeology).
 We also thank the Fyssen foundation, the Alexander von Humboldt foundation as well as the CNRS and the NRF for their support.